Best Educational Project – 2016 Concrete Polishing Award

 • Size of building/project: 555,000 ft²

-If you would like to find out more about concrete polishing or if you would like to contact us with regards to a commercial concrete polishing project, please follow the links below.
+To learn more about concrete polishing or contact us for a commercial project, please follow the links below.